terraware/terraware-server/README.md

 * Follow the set up instructions in [KEYCLOAK.md](KEYCLOAK.md).
 * Don't forget to launch the OAuth2 Proxy as described in [KEYCLOAK.md](KEYCLOAK.md).

-On Windows, you need to tell the build system how to communicate with the Docker daemon.
-In PowerShell: `$Env:DOCKER_HOST = "npipe:////./pipe/docker_engine`

 ### Running the server

 Mac/Linux: `./gradlew bootRun`